What is counselling?

 Once we have introduced ourselves, we would discuss together what’s brought you to counselling at this time and what you are hoping for from attending.
 I would then discuss with you my approach and the way that I work.
 Through that, we would both get a sense of how we might want to work with each other.

 If we decide to work together we will also agree a regular structured time, which will become your regular weekly hour until our work comes to an end.

 How long are the sessions?

 As a practitioner, I work face to face with adult individuals who are 18 and above.
 Each session is fifty minutes long.

 How many sessions will I need?

 It’s difficult to say how many sessions each person may need as everyone is unique.
 However, at the first session, we will agree to an initial number of sessions and then review as we go along.
-Normally, three sessions are planned initially which will be followed by a review, when the decision is made to book further sessions as appropriate.
 The process is collaborative so we will decide together what feels right.